robertBrnnn/dgrid/docs/Installation/installation.md

 The DGrid .whl package will be inside the created dist directory

+Specific configuration instructions for schedulers are available [here](../) ...and should be followed ;-)

 # Installation
 To install DGrid run:
 `pip install DGrid-VERSION_NUMBER_HERE-py2-none-any.whl` where VERSION_NUMBER_HERE is the version number of the built .whl package.